Josef Jan Hanuš: After the war

 The RAFVR's Czechoslovak contingent returned to liberated Czechoslovakia in August 1945.
 Hanuš returned on 22 August with the rank of lieutenant-colonel.
 He wanted to be given command of the 106th Air Regiment, based at Chrudim in eastern Bohemia.
 Instead he was made a staff officer, first at the regional command in Prague and then at Ruzyně airbase.
 He had a brief posting to the air force command in Brno in Moravia.
 On 1 October 1946, Hanuš was made Chief of Staff at the Anti-Air Defence Headquarters.

 In February 1948, the Czechoslovak Communist Party seized power.
 Shortly after the coup, Hanuš was made Chief of Staff at Air Force Command in Brno.
 But the Communists soon started a political purge of armed services personnel who had served with the Western Allies.
 On 14 April, Hanuš was placed on enforced leave.

 Lilian Hanušová was expecting their second child.
 Hanuš sent his wife and daughter back to Britain.
 On 3 May, he was arrested, accused of helping Major-General Karel Janoušek to try to escape abroad.
 Janoušek had been arrested on 30 April.
 By 6 May, Hanuš was one of 10 air force officers and 14 civilians being held in a prison controlled by the Obranné zpravodajství (OBZ) military and political intelligence organisation in the Hradčany district of Prague.

 One source claims that Hanuš was then released without charge.
 Another states that he was tried and sentenced to two months in prison.

 Second escape from Czechoslovakia

-On 8 July 1948, Hanuš escaped from Czechoslovakia to the United States zone of occupied Germany.
+On 8 July 1948, Hanuš escaped from Czechoslovakia to the American zone of occupied Germany.
 He went from Bavaria via Wiesbaden airbase to Britain, where he rejoined the RAF.

 On 1 December, Czechoslovakia dismissed Hanuš from the air force in absentia.
 He flew de Havilland Mosquito night fighters, first with No. 23 Squadron RAF and then with No. 141 Squadron RAF, until June 1951.
 He also flew Gloster Meteors which triggered his deafness which gradually deteriorated through the rest of his life.
 He continued his RAF career in non-flying duties, initially as an Air Traffic Controller and then as an Equipment Officer until 19 September 1968, when he retired.
 He then had a civilian career with International Computers Limited until he retired in 1977.